Dutch Oven Daddy

 Notes

-For ease during camping, I recommend precooking the beef, onion, and seasonings before trip begins.
+• For ease during camping, I recommend precooking the beef, onion, and seasonings, mixing the cheese layer, and combining the two cheeses for topping before you leave for your trip.

 Nutrition